 19th and 20th century photographs of Normansfield.
 Historical film: approximately 23 minutes.

-Displays on the history of Dr John Langdon Down and Normansfield, Victorian residents, photography and research.
+Displays on the history of Dr John Langdon Down and Normansfield.
+A timeline of Normansfield’s history.

 A Victorian theatre with original fixtures and fittings: scenery, decorative panels, shields and ironwork.
 Displays on the Genesta amateur dramatics group and restoration work.